gokuldhakal16/dockertensorflow/README.md

-## Docker container for tensorflow -- An open-source software library for Machine Intelligence.
+## Docker container for tensorflow -- An open-source software library for Machine Intelligence

+# Prerequisites
+Install Docker following the installation guide for your platform: https://docs.docker.com/install/

+# Running the Docker image as a Container

 Docker Pull Command: docker pull gokuldhakal16/dockertf:latest